-We are pleased to announce that 34 Good Farm Animal Welfare Awards (you can see all the winners here) have been presented to companies in the UK, EU, China and the US in 2020, which will help improve the lives of 28 million animals each year!
+We are pleased to announce that 34 Good Farm Animal Welfare Awards (see all the winners) have been presented to companies in the UK, EU, China and the US in 2020, which will help improve the lives of 28 million animals each year!

 And even though this year’s awards ceremony has been cancelled due to the Coronavirus pandemic, we’re still excited to celebrate the winners who are forging ahead with their higher welfare commitments and creating positive change for farm animals.